Fedict/lod-cbe/README.md

 The ZIP with the CSV files can be obtained from the [KBO open data registration page](https://kbopub.economie.fgov.be/kbo-open-data/?lang=en)

 The result is a fairly large RDF (N-Triples) file: currently the conversion produces a 4 GB file, containing about 30 million triples.
-Compression this file with ZIP or HDT reduces the file size to 200-250 MB.
+Compressing this file with ZIP, or using RDF HDT, reduces the file size to 200-250 MB.

 ## RDF Vocabularies